eunomia-bpf/eunomia-bpf/bpf-loader-rs/README.md

 Here is the project root of `bpf-loader` rewritten in Rust, called `bpf-loader-rs`.

-- `bpf-loader-lib`: The core library implemention of `bpf-loader-rs`
+- `bpf-loader-lib`: The core library implementation of `bpf-loader-rs`
 - `bpf-loader-cli`: A CLI which can be used to run skeletons, commandline arguments generating is also supported
 - `bpf-loader-c-wrapper`: The C library of `bpf-loader`.
 It exports the same interface like the previous C++ one.